 Of course there will be some duds in the emerging marketing tools.
 But that’s no excuse to not stay on top of things and give many of tools a good test drive.
 Finding the right tool is only half the battle.
 Being creative enough to leverage the tool to drive a result is where the best marketers will really shine.

-If you’re not sure where to start with all the emerging tools, I tend to find that marketing consultants are the most knowledgeable.
+If you’re not sure where to start with all the emerging tools, I tend to find that marketing operations consultants are the most knowledgeable.
 I expect over the next few years that marketing consultants will increasingly play “system integrator” roles that help companies select and leverage the right marketing tools to drive growth.
 I’ve already come across a handful of consultants and agencies that provide tremendous value with these types of services.